Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 Some critical assets at the Rossdale site include transformers that supply power to the water treatment plant, underground drinking water storage reservoirs, and underground tanks that contain additives used in the water treatment process.
 Others include pumps, sensors and valves that could fail if they were to get wet.
 See the water treatment process in action.

-Another part of our plan to protect our Water Treatment Plants during a major flood event includes preventing river water from backing up into the water treatment plant through drainage pipes that discharge to the river.
+Another part of our plan to protect our water treatment plants during a major flood event includes preventing river water from backing up into the water treatment plant through drainage pipes that discharge to the river.

-Our Water Treatment Plants have piping systems that collect rainwater and process water to be returned to the river.
+Our water treatment plants have piping systems that collect rainwater and process water to be returned to the river.
 Today, those are open outfalls that could allow river water to flow in the opposite direction during a flood.
 If that were to happen, we would see surcharging from manholes that could allow water to reach sensitive equipment.
 We would also see untreated river water backing up into the treatment plant, contaminating the process with untreated water and the harmful microorganisms we are trying to remove.

 We plan to install valves in the piping systems that we can close in the event of an elevated river level to prevent this from happening.
+Work is currently under way within existing buildings on the site and within our fence line.

 We are committed to working with community members throughout the planning and construction of these necessary flood barriers, and community and Indigenous engagement is ongoing.